Love Our Wetlands – Waiheke

-One of our knowledgeable Volunteer Coordinators will meet your group at the Queens Wharf in Auckland and once on Waiheke a bus will pick you up and journey out to one of the 4 Wetlands - Te Matuku, Rangihoua, Te Whau & Matiatia.
-Once at the wetland the day will be spent planting, removing weeds, learning about local history, native plant, animal and fish species and all about our amazing natural resources - Wetlands!
+Once on the island our knowledgeable Volunteer Coordinators will meet your group at Matiatia Wharf and journey out to one of the 4 Wetlands - Te Matuku, Rangihoua, Te Whau & Matiatia.
+Once at the wetland the day will be spent planting, removing weeds, learning about local history, native plants, animal and fish species and all about our amazing natural resources - Wetlands!

-This year the Love Our Wetlands Waiheke project is very pleased to welcome our new sponsor Fullers.
-With Fullers support we are able to offer subsidised ferry travel to community, school and corporate volunteer groups coming from off island.
+In 2017 the Love Our Wetlands Waiheke project was very pleased to welcome our new sponsor Fullers.
+With Fullers' support we are able to offer subsidised ferry travel to community, school and corporate volunteer groups coming from off island.

 This fantastic partnership with Fullers is enabling more volunteers to engage with the project which supports more trees, less weeds and the opportunity to host groups to experience Waiheke’s valuable natural resources.

 Trees that count is counting all the native trees which get planted in New Zealand and also help to plant more.
 You can join and start making a difference!